 What we are doing

-Read the finalised Waltham Forest “Climate Local” Action Plan 2013/6.
+For more information download the Annual Refresh of Waltham Forest “Climate Local” Action Plan 2014-16

 The Home Energy Conservation Act 1995 (HECA) recognises local authorities’ ability to use their position to improve the energy efficiency of all the residential accommodation (such as owner-occupied, privately rented and social housing) in their areas.

 In July 2012 the Department for Energy and Climate Change (DECC) published a requirement under HECA for all local authorities in England to report on the measures they propose to take to achieve this aim.